 Invited to a last minute road trip to Ha Long Bay it was exciting to see the countryside and observe the housing which takes up minimal land, travel on local roads with most getting around on scooters, and enjoy some real street food!

 On arriving at the resort we were welcomed by the Chairman with an abundant dinner and entertainment.
-After an early morning overview of the development including connecting the island to the mainland, we boarded a yacht for the spectacular views of Ha Long Bay, one of the 10 world heritage sites.
+After an early morning overview of the development including connecting the island to the mainland, we boarded their yacht for the spectacular views of Ha Long Bay, one of the 10 world heritage sites.

 Reflections on returning home